speechly/docs/content/release-notes/index.md

 In this page, we'll publish improvements and fixes to Speechly products bi-weekly.

+### 5th of March

+##### Training time estimates

+Changed the way how we estimate deployment times when training the models.

+##### Playground

+Pressing 'alt' temporarily enables the Try-button so that one can use the Playground with an old model while a new one is being trained.

+##### Model deployment

+More robust tranining infrastructure that reduces model training times in certain situations.

 ### 22th of February 2021

 ##### iOS UI Components